Courtesy of WOWSA, Huntington Beach, California.

-Scott "The Yesdoc" Richards, MD, a member of the exclusive Triple Crown Club, trains in an Endless Pool.
+Scott "The Yesdoc" Richards, MD, who achieved the exclusive Triple Crown of Open Water Swimming, trains in an Endless Pool.
 We asked him why:

-10Kswimmer: Why do you train in the Endless Pools Swimming Machine when you live in San Diego, a beautiful city that is abundant with open water swimmers and ocean shorelines?
+10Kswimmer: Why do you train in the Endless Pools Swimming Machine when you live in San Diego, a beautiful city that is abundant with swimmers and ocean shorelines?

 10Kswimmer: Is it tough to train alone in the Endless Pool?